 What is Entropy?

-• Enthalpy is the heat transfer takes place in a constant pressure.
-Entropy gives an idea of the randomness of a system.
+Enthalpy and entropy are thermodynamic terms that we often use with chemical reactions.
+The key difference between enthalpy and entropy is that enthalpy is the heat transfer takes place in a constant pressure whereas entropy gives an idea of the randomness of a system.